Best When I Work Alternatives: 8 Better Options

 When I Work starts at $2.50/user/month for scheduling only.
 Want time tracking?
 That's $4/user/month.
 Want to see who's approaching overtime before it hits payroll?
 Pro plan, $6/user/month.

-For a 25-person team on the Essentials plan with time tracking, you're at $100/month.
-That's $1,200/year for shift scheduling.
-Not enterprise software.
-Shift scheduling.
+For a 25-person team on Essentials with time tracking, you're at $100/month, or $1,200/year for a fairly basic scheduling and clock-in setup.

 2. You're paying for features you don't use